Petting zoo

 A zoo visitor interacts with a reticulated python at the Reptile Park in Taman Mini Indonesia Indah, Jakarta, Indonesia.

-A petting zoo (also called a children's zoo, children's farm, or petting farm) features a combination of domesticated animals and some wild species that are docile enough to touch and feed.
+A petting zoo (also called a children's zoo, children's farm, or petting farm) is a zoo that allows visitors to touch and feed the animals.
 In addition to independent petting zoos, many general zoos contain a petting zoo.

 Most petting zoos are designed to provide only relatively placid, herbivorous domesticated animals, such as sheep, goats, rabbits, ponies and donkeys to feed and interact physically with safety.
 This is in contrast to the usual zoo experience, where normally wild animals are viewed from behind safe enclosures where no contact is possible.
 A few provide wild species (such as pythons or big cat cubs) to interact with, but these are rare and usually found outside Western nations.
+Petting zoos are categorized as part of the agritourism sector.

+Concerns have been raised about the welfare of animals in petting zoos, particularly due to interactions with large numbers of visitors, which can be stressful.
+Under appropriate conditions, where animals have access to refuge and can avoid visitors, friendly species such as goats may be unaffected, while more sensitive animals, such as pigs, may alter their behavior, especially under high visitor density.
+Highly sensitive animals, including rabbits, experience persistent stress from human contact, even during calm petting, as indicated by hormonal and behavioral responses such as eye closure and pressed back.
+In contrast, some animals, such as horses, may find gentle petting in preferred areas positive.
+The Environmental Literacy Council recommends that petting zoos provide rest periods and areas inaccessible to visitors, adequate space and enrichment, veterinary care, and clear guidelines for interaction.
+Such guidelines are particularly important for young children, whose behavior may be unpredictable and stressful for animals.

 History

 In 1938, the London Zoo included the first children's zoo in Europe and the Philadelphia Zoo was the first in North America to open a special zoo just for children.

 During the 1990s, Dutch cities began building petting zoos in many neighbourhoods, so that urban children could interact with animals.